WebAssembly/gc/proposals/gc/MVP-JS.md

   internal `[[Read]]` and `[[Write]]` methods preserve the invariants assumed by WebAssembly's static type system; and
-* that WebAssembly's static type system ensures that the runtime WebAssembly `struct.set`/`array.set` instructions do not violate the JS invariants otherwise dynamically ensured by the Value Type Objects.
+* that WebAssembly's static type system ensures that the runtime WebAssembly `struct.new`, `struct.set`, `array.new` and `array.set`
+  instructions do not violate the JS invariants otherwise dynamically ensured by the Value Type Objects.

 One place where WebAssembly and JavaScript invariants don't naturally line up is *reference types*.